Bad Fairy

 "That's right," I said, trying to ignore the whispers.

 "Wonderful," she said.
 "I taught your mother in her circle days.
-I trust you will follow in her footsteps by being a joy to teach?"
+I trust you will follow in her footsteps and be a joy to teach?"

-"Awful young though, aren't you?" asked the headmistress, and my spirits fell a little.
+"Awful young though, aren't you?" asked the headmistress.
+My spirits fell a little.

 "I'm six!
 They said I could join when I was six.
 I'm old enough."